Davospike/segpSPA/The_Process/SystemImplementation.md

 | ------------| ----------- |-------|-----|
 | Backend     | Admin wants to view user question stats| Mainting the state/count of number of times a question was correctly answered proved difficult.
 Persistence of the data kept getting lost | N/A - Dropped feature|
 | Frontend    | Linking up front and backend| Data sent through from API was not being picked up by the data service | Realized that the JSON payload from the API was being sent as an array of topics and questions. quiz.component.ts needed updating to reflect this |

+### Sprint 6 : Write-up & Minor Frontend Amendments (19.04.21-07.05.21)
+After succesfully linking up the front and backend last sprint, the team had a minimum viable product and were ready to start focusing on writing up the project alongside attending to any remaining backlog/formatting on the code base and website.
+The team also undertook a final round of user feedback in order to ensure any quirks/bugs were addressed and to see if there were any finishing touches that could be made.

+Backlog of improvements at start of sprint:
+- Add line chart onto fake news stats, plus any other stats ideas that arose.
+- Code base tidy up; removing unused code and add comments.
+- Minor frontend formatting.

+By the end of the sprint...
+[ADD TO]

 ## MEAN Stack System Implementation